 Swim, boogie board, and kayaking: With powdery sands and calm turquoise waters, this beach is a perfect spot for swimming, snorkeling, boogie boarding, and kayaking.
 The reef that protects the shoreline makes it one of the best beaches on the Big Island for water sports.
 The bay's south end is a small cove with a sandy bottom where kids can safely splash around.
 You can rent kayaks and stand-up paddleboards at the beach park; snorkeling gear is available from the nearby Mauna Kea Resort.

 Snorkeling and scuba diving: Snorkelers can explore the waters just offshore, where sea turtles like to lie in shallow sandy areas.
-Paddle out past the rocky point to find colorful tropical fish, vibrant coral reefs, and even reefs.
+Paddle past the rocky point to find colorful tropical fish and vibrant coral reefs.